sslater11/TeachingTinaApp/README.md

 # Spaced Repetition
 To understand Spaced Repetition, read up on how Anki works, as it's the best free open source flashcard program on earth :).

-When a flashcard is answered accruately, it's scheduled to be reviewed at a later date.
+When a flashcard is answered accurately, it's scheduled to be reviewed at a later date.
 If it's answered correctly again, it's scheduled for an even longer date.
 That is the basis of spaced repetition, constantly seeing a card at longer intervals to remind you of it just before you forget it.